 Long-distance caregiving can be difficult, but these guidelines will help you to realize that you are doing the best you can.
 Accept that it is impossible to provide all the help that may be needed.
 Give yourself credit for undertaking the challenges and feel good about all that you are doing and how it is contributing to your loved one’s happiness and well-being.

-In addition to housing, healthcare, and programs for seniors, SALMON Health and Retirement communities offer support groups and resources for caregivers and family members.
-To learn more about the options available to you and your loved ones, contact us today by calling 800-446-8060 for more information.
+In addition to housing, healthcare, and programs for seniors, SALMON Health and Retirement communities offer resources for caregivers and family members.
+To learn more about the options available to you and your loved ones, contact us today for more information.